aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_class_guides/c4_l3vpn_class_guide.rst

       :align: center

 =========================================================================
-Prepare for Customer-4 Layer3 VPN Services
+Prepare for Customer-4 Layer 3 VPN Services
 =========================================================================

    #.
 On all PE nodes that are connected to Customer-4 CE nodes, define VRF "B".